Brief

 Three-Mont-Blanc route)

-- on 17 August, in course of a Pamir expedition organized by JKAK
+- on 17 August, in course of a Pamir expedition organized by JKAK (becoming, as well as

 Mt.
 Elbrus